peterjc/thapbi-pict/docs/quick_start.rst

 Read Reports
 ------------

-The other set of reports from the pipeline or ``thapbi_pict summary`` command are more detailed being at the level of the unique sequences or reads:
+The other report from the pipeline or ``thapbi_pict summary`` command is more detailed being at the level of the unique sequences or reads.
+Again using the names from the above example:

-* Plain table ``XXX.reads.onebp.tsv`` (tab separated variables, TSV) which can be opened in R, Excel, or similar.
+* Plain table ``summary/thapbi-pict.ITS1.reads.onebp.tsv`` (tab separated
+  variables, TSV) which can be opened in R, Excel, or similar.
-* Visually formatted table ``XXX.reads.onebp.xlsx`` (Microsoft Excel format), with the same content but with colors etc applied.
+* Visually formatted table ``summary/thapbi-pict.ITS1.reads.onebp.xlsx``
+  (Microsoft Excel format), with the same content but with colors etc applied.

 This read report has a row for each unique sequence.
 The first columns are the unique sequence MD5 checksum, any species prediction, the sequence itself, the